guardian/amigo/README.md

 You should also disconnect from the VPN too if using it.

-*Previously Vagrant was used but Virtualbox, which is used under the hood, doesn't support M1/arm64 macs unfortunately.*

 ### Running the full app

 Load the `deployTools` credentials using Janus, then execute [`./script/server`](./script/server).
 This will run the